elastic/cloud-on-k8s/docs/proposals/global-operator/ecosystem-operator.md

-## Design: Ecosystem operator and namespaced operators
+## Design: Global operator and namespaced operators

 Proposal state: RFC

 ### Summary

-This proposal explains the raison d'être for the *ecosystem operator*.
-The *ecosystem operator* is an operator that contains controllers for resources that span more than one deployment.
+This proposal explains the raison d'être for the *global operator*.
+The *global operator* is an operator that contains controllers for resources that span more than one deployment.

 Additionally, this proposal outlines deploying an operator per namespace that is responsible for managing namespace-local resources, such as individual Elasticsearch clusters and Kibana nodes.